iansampson/dissertation/Backlog.md

 - [ ] Cut 16+ words from abstract

 ### Should
-- [ ] Introduce Oulipo and its members in a more straightforward narrative
-- [ ] Add a final paragraph to conclusion
+- [ ] Reread footnotes, especially new ones.

 ### Could
+- [ ] Slightly extends acknowledgement to mom and Andreas.
+- [ ] Tweak block quote indentation
 - [ ] Page number for Bellos on 145.
 - [ ] Consider altering summary of Bartlebooth on 145 (or your earlier summary).
       Repetitive.
 - [ ] Page number for James quote on 28.
 - [ ] Add title for Calvino quote in footnote 29.
-- [ ] Add footnote on Agamben and Calvino.
 - [ ] Add books mentioned in Dickinson footnote to bibliography
+- [ ] Remove empty space at the top of some pages (e.g. 107)
+- [ ] Add citation of Swift Standard Library
+- [ ] Add footnote on Agamben and Calvino

 ### Won’t
 - [ ] Consider reading Juan Luis Martínez’ *La nueva novela*